8bot-live/chat8bot/readme.md

 - **OpenAI API Integration** – Simply register for an OpenAI API key and start using the chatbot.
 - **Customizable Appearance** – Modify colors, text, and intro messages to match your website branding.
 - **Email Notifications** – Set up email alerts for new chat sessions and customer inquiries.
 - **Knowledge Base Support** – Enhance AI responses by providing custom knowledge base content tailored to your website.
-- **Google reCAPTCHA v2** – Protect against spam and bots.
+This is why the plugin was built.

 ## Installation